atom-sw/fauxpy-experiments/first_round_selection/README.md

 This script must be executed for every single one of the 12 Json files in the `info` directory, which takes around a week to finish, depending on your machine.

-Before running this command, open the [workspace.json](workspace.json) file and set the workspace for the script (set the variable `WORKSPACE_PATH`).
+Before running any of the following steps, open the [workspace.json](workspace.json) file and set the workspace for the script (set the variable `WORKSPACE_PATH`).
 Make sure there is enough space on the path you provide as the workspace.
 It requires 542 GB for the 12 selected projects.
+Also, add a file named `github_token.txt` to the current directory and put a GitHub token in it as it is needed to fetch data from GitHub.

 ```
 benchmark_opener.sh info/[BugsInPyProjectName].json